by Mike Ratliff

 Notice also that John tells us that in this our Lord will use His winnowing fork in His hand.
 What does that mean?
 This was a tool used for tossing grain into the wind so that the chaff is separated from it and blown away.
 This is speaking of separating those who have been baptized with the Holy Spirit from those who are to be baptized by fire.
 The grain signifies genuine disciples of our Lord Jesus Christ while the chaff represents unbelievers.
 The grain is gathered into barns, but the chaff is burned with a fire that is never quenched.

-If we look back at Luke 12:49-51, we see that Jesus deeply desired for this unquenchable fire to be already kindled.
-He then states that He has a baptism to be baptized with.
+If we look back at Luke 12:49-50, we see that Jesus deeply desired for this unquenchable fire to be already kindled.
+He then states that He has a baptism with which to be baptized.
 His baptism was one of suffering.
 This is referring to his suffering and death on the cross.
 When a new believer is baptized, the ceremony symbolizes identification with Him in death, burial, and resurrection.
 Jesus stated that he was in great distress until His baptism this was completed.

 Why was Jesus in distress about going to the cross?
 Was He afraid of the beatings or the nails in His flesh or death?
 No, He knew that while on the cross that all of God’s fury and judgment against sin would be poured out on Him.
 He would endure God’s wrath against our sin.